thomasliu0630/Analog-Clock/README.md

 # Analog-Clock
-Analog clock that displays the current time (EST).
+The simulation of a standard analog clock created using Javascript that moves by the second.